Digital Marketing Funnel: Creating the Best One for You

 - Execute your marketing plans.
 Without a plan, you can’t reach your goals, and your great content is wasted.
 Considerably, follow Kaushik’s See-Think-Do-Care model above in shaping up your marketing funnel and strategy.

 - Measure your success.
 Even with the best content and effective digital marketing, you will never know if you were successful without data.
 It’s best that you come up with ways to evaluate your digital marketing success effectively.

 Of course, keep in mind that these three are intertwined and must be present at all times.

 Execute as soon as possible

-As a final recommendation, let’s build great content that meets the audience intent based on their behavior in ways that bring value, inspiration and direction.
-Next, identify your audience clusters afterwards and unleash your content with your newly developed digital marketing funnel.
+As a final recommendation, let’s build great content that meets the audience intent based on their behavior in ways that bring value, inspiration, and direction.
+Next, identify your audience clusters afterward and unleash your content with your newly developed marketing funnel.
 Lastly, don’t forget to measure your success.